BlogDecoding Cannabis: What the science says about menopause and medical cannabis

 How do medical cannabis oil options compare to vaporised flower or vape cartridges?

-Prescribed medical cannabis oil options can be tailored to include THC, CBD, or a balanced mix, and there is a large range of medical cannabis flower options available for prescription.
-Flexibility without guesswork, and with the added confidence of clinical oversight, means patients can explore treatment in a way that's both personalised and safe.
+And there is a large range of medical cannabis flower options available for prescription.
+Flexibility without guesswork, and with the added confidence of clinical oversight, means women needing more menopause treatment options UK can see what is legally available in terms of medical cannabis treatment options which are both personalised and safe.

 This personalised, prescribed approach stands in stark contrast to over-the-counter CBD products, which often lack both clarity and efficacy.
 In menopause care, where symptoms intersect and evolve, that clarity makes all the difference.